jiangtaoxie/MPN-COV/README.md

    <div>
    &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src="doc/figures/MPN-COV.jpg" width="80%"/>
    </div>
    - Figure 1: Illustration of MPN-COV ConvNet architecture.
 We add, after the last convolutional layer, a 1x1 convolution of d channels(d=256) for alleviating the problem of large dimension in covariance estimation.
-The MPN-COV layer is nonlinear and its the back-propagation formulas are derived in terms of Matrix Backpropagation methodology formulated in [[1]](#1-c-ionescu-o-vantzos-and-c-sminchisescu-matrix-backpropagation-for-deep-networks-with-structured-layers-in-iccv-2015).
+The MPN-COV layer is nonlinear and its the back-propagation formulas are derived in terms of Matrix Backpropagation methodology formulated in <a href="#1-c-ionescu-o-vantzos-and-c-sminchisescu-matrix-backpropagation-for-deep-networks-with-structured-layers-in-iccv-2015">[1]</a>.

    ![result](doc/figures/results.jpg)
    - Figure 2: Error(%,10-crop) comparison of MPN-COV ConvNets with the counterparts.
 We can see our method can improve the performance of top-1 1.6% ~ 6.8%,and top-5 1.0% ~ 4.0%.